 , and the Part B

-DSMT teaches you to cope with and manage your diabetes.
-The program may include tips for eating healthy, being active, monitoring blood sugar, taking prescription drugs, and reducing risks.
+Diabetes outpatient self-management training teaches you to cope with and manage your diabetes.
+The program may include tips for eating healthy, being active, monitoring blood sugar, taking medicine, and reducing risks.
 Some patients may also be eligible for medical nutrition therapy training.
 You must have diabetes and a written order from your doctor or other qualified health care provider who’s treating your diabetes.

 You must have a written order from your doctor or qualified non-doctor practitioner.